 The program is a social marketing campaign based on a bystander intervention model.
 Bystander intervention is a model of sexual violence prevention based on evidence that community norms play a significant role in the perpetration of violence, especially on college campuses (Schwartz & DeKeseredy, 1997, 2000).
 Educating members of college communities about the realities of sexual assault and equipping them with tools to identify and prevent rape can help create important cultural shifts away from perpetuating and towards preventing assault and harassment.

 Peer-reviewed publications demonstrate that exposure to the Know Your Power® campaign increases students’ awareness of their role as bystanders in prevention efforts and increase their willingness to intervene (Potter, 2012).
-Along with several more peer-reviewed studies of the effectiveness of Know Your Power® (see below), the program has been recognized by national media outlets and the White House.
+Know Your Power® has been recognized by national media outlets and the White House.

 Know Your Power® is widely implemented and shown to be effective at a variety of institutions.
 However, Soteria Solutions prefers to keep names of participating institutions private.